querkmachine/felafel/README.md

 # 🧆 Felafel

+**⚠️ I no longer work at Felinesoft.
+This documentation is unlikely to receive any new updates.**

 Felafel (aka, the **Fel**inesoft **A**gile **F**ront-**E**nd **L**ibrary) is a set of basic components that we use in projects at [Felinesoft](https://felinesoft.com).

 ## Current state